You can’t start an online business without a product.

 How to use the Alibaba supplier search to identify specialized suppliers

-Last year Alibaba.com introduced the suppliers search, a useful feature for finding highly specialized and professional manufacturers.
+Alibaba introduced the suppliers search, a useful feature for finding specialized manufacturers.
 In the beginning, all it did was presenting a list of suppliers with the product in the company name.
 Now, it also searches the suppliers product catalog and shows the number of matching products each supplier have!

 Guangzhou Guanghao Watch Co., Ltd is manufacturing and exporting LED watches.
 That’s in fact the only thing they do since they have listed 900 different models.
 When you work with this company, you can be sure about the following:

-All this supplier will ever care about is wristwatches, and certainly LED watches.
-They will develop new models and your company can grow your product selection together with Guangzhou Guanghao.
+- This supplier only cares about wristwatches, and certainly LED watches.
+They will develop new models and your company can grow your product selection together with them.

 Any other questions?